Revealing the properties of void galaxies and their assembly using the EAGLE simulation: Introduction

-From a theoretical point of view, whereas cosmological \textit{N-body} simulations have been widely used to characterise cosmic voids, it was not until relatively recently that cosmological hydrodynamic simulations have provided a theoretical framework for the formation and evolution of galaxies.
-In particular, large-volume cosmological hydrodynamic simulations are well suited for studying the formation and evolution of galaxies in voids. \cite{paillas2017} used the largest simulation of \textsc{eagle} \citep{schaye2015} to identify and characterise voids as well as the impact of baryons on their distribution and properties.
-The authors concluded that, overall, baryons have no discernible effect on void statistics. \cite{habouzit2020} study the galaxy properties and their black hole properties in voids identified in the \textsc{HorizonAGN} simulation \citep{dubois2016}.
-The authors use two distinct methods to identify void structures and find that low-stellar mass galaxies with intense star-forming activity are more frequent in the inner regions of voids, whereas their black holes and their host galaxy grow together in voids in a similar way to denser environment even though the growth channels in cosmic voids are different in voids than in denser environments \citep{ceccarelli2022}.
+From a theoretical point of view, whereas cosmological \textit{N-body} simulations have been widely used to characterise cosmic voids, it was not until relatively recently that cosmological hydrodynamic simulations have provided a theoretical framework for the formation and evolution of galaxies \citep{dubois2014,schaye2015,nelson2018}.
+In particular, large-volume cosmological hydrodynamic simulations are well suited for studying the formation and evolution of galaxies in voids. \cite{paillas2017} used the largest simulation of \textsc{eagle} \citep{schaye2015} to identify and characterise voids, as well as, the impact of baryons on their distribution and properties (e.g., void size and void density profiles).
+The authors concluded that, overall, baryons have no discernible effect on void statistics. \cite{alfaro2020} shows that the halo occupation distribution in cosmic voids cound be different than in other large-scale structures using the \textsc{TNG300} simulation \citep{nelson2018} and identifying voids via Voronoi tessellation of the galaxy catalogues \citep{ruiz2015a}. \cite{habouzit2020} study the galaxy properties and their black hole properties in voids identified in the \textsc{HorizonAGN} simulation \citep{dubois2014}.
+The authors use two distinct methods to identify void structures and find that low-stellar mass galaxies with intense star-forming activity are more frequent in the inner regions of voids, whereas their black holes and their host galaxy grow together in voids in a similar way to denser environment, even though the growth channels of BHs and their host galaxies in cosmic voids are different from denser environments \citep{ceccarelli2022}.

 In this paper, we aim to conduct a systematic investigation of the properties of central galaxies as a function of their location on the cosmic web using the largest simulation of the \EAGLE project.
 This simulation, although it is relatively small compared to the largest voids observed in the Universe, allows us to have a representative number of galaxies in diverse regions.
 This analysis is a step forward to the next generation of cosmological simulations, which will be focused on larger volumes.
 The \textsc{eagle} simulations reproduce the low-redshift properties of a galaxy population in agreement with observations \citep{schaye2015,crain2015,mcAlpine2016}. \cite{lagos2015} find a remarkable agreement between the H$_2$ properties of \EAGLE galaxies and those that are observed. \cite{tissera2019} demonstrated that the \EAGLE simulation is able to reproduce observed the large diversity of gas-phase metallicity gradients.
 Investigating the highest resolution \EAGLE simulation, \cite{tissera2021} analysed the evolution of the gas-phase metallicity gradients, highlighting the importance of mergers in driving the diversity of metallicity gradients observed today.